Get E-Book

 Things to Consider

-• Pay close attention to the data types (UInt, Int, Float64/Double, Float32/Float) and the endianness (BE - Big Endian).
+• Pay close attention to the data types (UInt, Int, Float64/Double, Float32/Float) and the endianness (BE means Big Endian).

-• The offset for each read is critical.
+• The offset for each read is important.
 This is a fixed-size protocol, so the offsets are constant.

-• Good practice dictates you should validate the input buffer’s length before attempting to parse it.
+• Validate the input buffer's length before attempting to parse it.

 Challenge #2